FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Kim et al. (2024)~\cite{kimOnOrbitAICloud2024} proposed a three-stage cloud detection methodology.
-Initially, fully clouded or clear sky images were filtered using an image uniformity check; subsequently, extreme cases were filtered using the TriCloudNet classifier based on the SqueezeNet architecture \cite{iandolaSqueezeNetAlexNetlevelAccuracy2016}.
-Following this, a U-net-based segmentation was executed to classify each pixel as cloud or not cloud.
-The TriCloudNet and U-net-based networks were accelerated on FPGAs using HLS.
-This later NN was optimized for nanosatellites by pruning its parameters.
-Furthermore, these NNs were trained and tested on a combined dataset comprising 98 x 98 RGB images from the SPARCS \cite{karakiziDetailedLandCover2018} and Landsat 8 CCA \cite{irishCharacterizationLandsat7ETM2006} datasets.
-A Zynq-7000 series SoC was employed to execute these tests, which is identical to the onboard computer in the 6U-class A-HiREV nanosatellite \cite{zelekeNewStrategySatellite2023}.
+\phantomsection \textbf{Kim et al. (2024)~\cite{kimOnOrbitAICloud2024}} proposed a 3-stage cloud detection methodology.
+Initially, an image uniformity check filtered out entirely clouded or clear-sky images, and subsequently, a NN classifier, TriCloudNet, based on SqueezeNet \cite{iandolaSqueezeNetAlexNetlevelAccuracy2016}, filtered out extreme cases.
+Concurrently, a U-Net-based segmentation NN classified each pixel as either cloud or non-cloud.
+The authors accelerated these NNs on a Zynq 7000 SoC using HLS.
+This FPGA is identical to the on-board computer in the 6U-class A-HiREV nanosatellite \cite{zelekeNewStrategySatellite2023}.
+Moreover, they optimized the U-net for nanosatellites by pruning it.
+These NNs were trained and tested on a combined dataset comprising 98 x 98 RGB images from the SPARCS \cite{karakiziDetailedLandCover2018} and Landsat 8 CCA \cite{irishCharacterizationLandsat7ETM2006} datasets.

-Results demonstrated that the optimized approach implemented in hardware achieved a speed-up of 6.21 times compared to the software-only implementation, outperforming acceleration using the Nvidia Jetson Nano board.
-Notably, this work showed that the multi-stage filtering method reduced processing time and power consumption by approximately 48\%.
-Moreover, this system has the capability to reduce the downlink data volume by 40-50\%.
+This implementation achieved a 6.21x speedup over the software-only implementation, outperforming Nvidia Jetson Nano-based acceleration.
+Notably, this work showed that the multi-stage filtering method reduced processing time and power consumption by approximately 48\% and can reduce downlink data volume by 40-50\%.